 Some may consider this is an exaggeration.
-Germany being the world's exporting champion does not fit this bleak picture!
+German exporting world championship does not fit this bleak picture!
 The championship proves that Germany is competitive and is only suffering from domestic demand problems which can be mitigated with Keynesian policies.

 Unfortunately, this conclusion is ill founded.
-Firstly, because the evolution of the bazaar economy inflates the volume of export quantities relative to the value added contained in exports, secondly, because a boom of value added contained in exports cannot be taken as an indicator of gains from trade, and thirdly, because both of these effects are pathologically overdrawn.
+Firstly, because the evolution of the bazaar economy inflates the volume of export quantities relative to the value added contained in exports, secondly, because the export boom cannot be taken as an indicator of gains from trade, and thirdly because both of these effects are pathologically overdrawn.
 Let us look into this in detail.

 The first effect is the bazaar effect.
-If a country, as Germany is doing, specialises in bazaar activities in the sense of downstream stages of production and lets more and more people work there, then with the expansion of value added in these stages it must import, and piggyback, more and more intermediate products from abroad, which are immediately exported again after having being reprocessed.
-The cited information from the Statistisches Bundesamt about the increasing import content of German exports is revealing in this regard.
-It implies that one per cent of additional real export-induced value added results in a rise in export volume of 1.3 per cent.
+If a country, as Germany is doing, specialises in bazaar activities in the sense of downstream stages of production and lets more and more people work there, then with the expansion of value added in these stages it must import, piggyback, more and more intermediate products from abroad, which are immediately exported again after having being reprocessed.
+In 1991, 27% of German exports consisted of imports of intermediate goods.
+By 2002 this figure had risen to 38%.
+And the marginal effect is even larger.
+Of each euro that is spent on additional exports, 55 cents are already used for imports of intermediate products and of merchandise.
+And one percent of additional real export-induced value added results in a rise of the export volume by 1.36 percent.
 The German economy is becoming like a continuous-flow water heater for manufactured goods that, on their way from Slovakia to America, pass through the German statistics.
 This does not, in itself, imply that there is something wrong with this development.
-However, it is one explanation for why exports are so high.
+However it is an explanation for why exports are so high.